 Damnoen Saduak and Amphawa Floating Markets

-For centuries, canals were the primary means of transport for fresh products from the countryside to the urban centres, where merchandise was offered in its floating markets.
+For centuries, canals were the primary means of transport for fresh food from the countryside to the urban centres, where merchandise was offered in its floating markets.
 Damnoen Saduak and Amphawa are two examples that remain today.

 You can make the excursions by yourself, nevertheless, Damnoen Saduak generally combines with Mae Klong train market on a morning excursion and in this case it is recommended to join a group in a Tour with a local guide.

 Amphawa is located in a canal already near the mouth of the Mae Klong River, just over an hour’s drive from Bangkok.
 This market operates from Friday to Sunday with the particularity that its schedule is in the afternoon and evening.